 “So what do you do?”
 If you know anything about Washington, D.C., you know that this is the most frequently asked question — on the Metro, at the coffee shop, and yes, in the elevator.

-Designed to succinctly summarize your professional self in the time it takes to ride an elevator (about 30 seconds), a successful elevator pitch contains three ingredients:
+Designed to succinctly summarize your professional self in the time it takes to ride an elevator (about 30 seconds), a successful elevator pitch contains these key ingredients:

 - Your background — what you’ve been working on; this is a great place to mention any notable achievements.